I am a senior manager at Cornerstone Research in New York City. I received a Ph.D. in Economics from the University of California, Berkeley.

-I am a Ph.D. financial economist with more than 15 years of academic and professional experience in quantitative modeling, data analysis, leading teams, and managing high impact projects in quantitative finance, economics, data science, and risk management.
-Passion for solving complex problems to reach actionable recommendations using data-driven analysis.
-Strong desire for a fast-paced and team-oriented work environment with opportunities for development.
+I am a Ph.D. economist with more than 15 years of academic and professional experience in quantitative modeling, data analysis, leading teams, and managing high impact projects in quantitative finance, economics, data science, and risk management.
+I have a passion for solving complex problems to reach actionable recommendations using data-driven analysis.

 CV: link